Organising an Event

 You have to find your own venue for your event.
 Also, you have to staff it on the night, i.e. run a Box Office, provide stewards if necessary, etc. We may be able to help put you in touch with venues but ultimately it is your responsibility to secure a venue.

 All participants must fill in a registration form with full details for each event.
 This will be taken as final information and cannot be changed once the brochure has gone to print.
+You will receive an acknowledgement of receipt of your registration form.
+If you do not receive a receipt please contact the Festival Administrator, [email protected]

 You are responsible for marketing your own event, but the general Festival marketing will support your event.
 Please use the Festival logo (click here to download festival logo) on all of your marketing material, including programmes and any advertising.
 It is compulsory that you do so if your event is part of the Festival.
-If you have a website, please link it to the Festival website once tickets are on sale (www.worcesterfestival.co.uk) Please be as honest and informative as possible in your copy for the brochure
+If you have a website, please link it to the Festival website once tickets are on sale (www.worcesterfestival.co.uk).
+Please be as honest and informative as possible in your copy for the brochure.

 You must make yourself aware of the Event Registration Deadline, which will be published on the website and appears at the top of the Registration Form.
 It may be possible to register an event after this, and for the event to be listed on the Festival website, but it will not be included in the Festival Brochure.

-Once the brochure has gone to print, no event should be cancelled for any reason without first consulting the Festival Director.
+Once the brochure has gone to print, no event should be cancelled for any reason without first consulting the Festival Administrator, [email protected].
 If an event that is listed in the brochure is cancelled, then you must arrange for someone to be at the venue for half an hour before and after the start time to deal with any ‘walk-up’ customers.